cloudant-labs/hind-cite/docs/blog/buildingHiNsight.md

 difficult and time-consuming than my database.
 Awesome.
 * Pricing - That was irrelevant here, but great for my other projects.
 For small-scale usage, Cloudant is free.
 I wouldn't have minded paying something, but I really didn't know what my usage would be.
-With Dynamo, for instance, you have predict your throughput needs.
+With Dynamo, for instance, you have to predict your throughput needs.
 For my hobbyist site, I would have loved massive success but probably wouldn't get it.
 What to I estimate?
 With Cloudant, that was a non-issue.
+You just pay for what you use.
 * NoSQL & REST Interface - Lot's have been said about that elsewhere, but those are pretty nice and easy.
 * Website Scalability - With an Angular app and a Cloudant backend, you get fantastic scalability and responsiveness.
  Your web server simply serves some static files (which get cached).
 After that, all interaction is between the user and the db, which is designed to scale.
 Nice.

 When I started using Cloudant a year ago, my biggest beef was the thin documentation.
 But they've improved that dramatically.
-And you can also ping them for quick answers on IRC / cloudant.
+And you can also ping them for quick answers on [IRC #cloudant](http://webchat.freenode.net/?channels=cloudant&uio=MTE9MTk117).

 > ### Takeaway
 > Use Cloudant.
 Duh!